xsltdev/angdev.ru/docs/angular/toh-pt0.md

 ## Summary

-*   You created the initial application structure using `ng new`.
+-   You created the initial application structure using `ng new`.
-*   You learned that Angular components display data
+-   You learned that Angular components display data
-*   You used the double curly braces of interpolation to display the application title
+-   You used the double curly braces of interpolation to display the application title

-@reviewed 2022-02-28
+:date: 28.02.2022